 However, when it comes to mesothelioma, there is one major reason that an asbestos class action lawsuit is not the answer.
 That reason is unpredictability.
 Given two workers laboring side by side for decades at the same job, both equally exposed to the same levels of asbestos, one may develop terminal mesothelioma and the other may not.

 Workers who brought home asbestos fibers on their clothes and unknowingly exposed their families may never develop cancer, but we’ve seen cases where a spouse that handled work clothes developed mesothelioma as a result.
 With asbestos, exposure can be deadly for one and cause no effect in another.
 For class action lawsuits to be effective there must be consistent predictable outcomes.

 If a Class Action Lawsuit Isn’t an Option, How Are Asbestos Victims Compensated?

 Because every mesothelioma case is unique, if you or a loved one has been diagnosed with this terrible illness, you need a reputable law firm that has extensive experience with asbestos cases.
 Asbestos exposure victims are best served by an individual lawsuit that covers your unique circumstances.
 You don’t need a class action lawsuit – you need an experienced attorney who will work just for you.

-If you or a loved one has been diagnosed with mesothelioma, asbestosis or asbestos-caused cancer, contact us as soon as possible to get started on your claim.
-Bergman Draper Ladenburg has an impressive track record of over $490 million in settlements won for our asbestos and mesothelioma clients.
+If you or a loved one has been diagnosed with mesothelioma, contact us as soon as possible to get started on your claim.
+Bergman Draper Oslund has an impressive track record of over $700 million in settlements won for our clients.
 Put our decades of experience in asbestos law to work for you.
 Our expertise is yours for the asking.
 We are here to help.
 Contact us today.